 Living under law is essentially saying, "I am presenting myself before God as righteous on my own merits.
 This is not trusting Christ for your righteousness.
 As a believer, you are righteous because Jesus Christ lives in your born again heart, joined inseparably as one to you.
 You are righteous because He is righteous; it is not because of anything you have done or not done.

 There should not even be discussions about the Law because it no longer exists and has not existed since God raised Jesus Christ from the dead.
 The Law was replaced 2,000 years ago by New Covenant grace.
 Grace is based on the finished works of Jesus Christ resulting in victory over sin and death.
 It is based on better promises than the Law because it is the result of what Christ did, not what you do (Hebrews 8:6b).
 It is essential for Gentiles to understand that they were not part of the Old Covenant; God expanded a Jewish only religion to a relationship that now embraces all people, one that could only happen after Jesus defeated sin and death.

-The reason for the failure of the Old Covenant Law is that it was dependant on human ability and human performance.
+The reason for the failure of the Old Covenant Law is that it was dependent on human performance.
 The law actually leads to an increase in sin (Romans 5:20a), not a decrease, because sin's power is the law (1 Corinthians 15:56b).
 Therefore, those who teach law and disparage grace are causing people to become enslaved to sin.
 The primary sin that people are enslaved to is thinking it is up to them to live a life pleasing to God; it is Christ who lives.

-By His sinless life, and His Cross and resurrection, Jesus fulfilled every "jot and tittle" of the Law for the nation of Israel.
+For the nation of Israel, Jesus fulfilled every "jot and tittle" of the Law by His sinless life, His Cross and His resurrection.
 Now fulfilled, God ended the Old Covenant Law and replaced it with New Covenant grace which, for the first time, allowed the Gentiles to also receive its promises and benefits.
-The law is NOT God's standard to live by; faith is God's standard ...
+The law is NOT God's standard to live by; faith is God's standard.